mealie-recipes/mealie/docs/docs/community-guide/swag.md

 # Using SWAG as Reverse Proxy

+!!! info
+	This guide was submitted by a community member.
+Find something wrong?
+Submit a PR to get it fixed!

 To make the setup of a Reverse Proxy much easier, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag)
 SWAG - Secure Web Application Gateway (formerly known as letsencrypt, no relation to Let's Encrypt™) sets up an Nginx web server and reverse proxy with PHP support and a built-in certbot client that automates free SSL server certificate generation and renewal processes (Let's Encrypt and ZeroSSL).
 It also contains fail2ban for intrusion prevention.